-- This is critical for keeping tuition costs at an affordable level. - > Participants and graduates have a responsibility to raise funds throughout the program. - > Specific responsibilities include:

-• Dream Auction or other keystone event organized by the Class participants

-- Formal event held every second February (February 11, 2023) - Involves soliciting donations of items to be sold everything from trips to t-shirts, and selling tickets to the event - o In 2014, almost 400 people attended and over \$100,000 was raised for the AALP program

-Wm.
-A. Stewart Reunion and Recruitment Gala

-- Held every second March/April in conjunction with the final seminar (March 23, 2023) - o Wm.
-Stewart Endowment helps to support the seminar - Class participants help sell tickets and invite those interested in participating in/funding future AALP Classes. - o 100 to 300 tickets are sold
+- > This is critical for keeping tuition costs at an affordable level. - > Participants and graduates have a responsibility to raise funds throughout the program. - Specific responsibilities include: - Dream Auction or other keystone event organized by the Class participants - Formal event held every second February (February 13, 2026) - Involves soliciting donations of items to be sold everything from trips to t-shirts, and selling tickets to the event - $\circ~$ In 2022, almost 350 people attended and over \$105,000 was raised for the AALP program - Wm.
+A. Stewart Reunion and Recruitment Gala - Held every second March/April in conjunction with the final seminar (March 20, 2025) - $\circ~$ Wm.
+Stewart Endowment helps to support the seminar - Class participants help sell tickets and invite those interested in participating in/funding future AALP Classes. - $\circ~$ 100 to 300 tickets are sold - Class fundraising - Historically every class has its own fundraising campaign raising between \$2500 and \$11,000 for the next class - Ideas have included fines, raffles, auctions and the sale of CD's or books.

-• Class fundraising

-- Historically every class has its own fundraising campaign raising between \$2500 and \$11,000 for the next class - Ideas have included fines, raffles, auctions and the sale of CD's or books.
 Class 9 initiated a baseball tournament that was held in August for over 5 years.
 Class 13 initiated a 'Fun-draising Curling Bonspiel.
+Class 18 held raffles.